 Experienced Marathon Program (XMP)

 Prerequisites: The program is open to runners with experience in long distance training.
+There is no minimum pace restriction.
+If there is a question or concern, please contact the Program Director prior to registering.
 MCRRC Membership is required for participation in this program.
 If you are not a member, you will have the opportunity to join MCRRC during registration.
 Participants must be 18 or older to register.

 Structure: A training schedule that covers the entire season will be provided to each participant following registration.
-The training schedule will accommodate multiple marathon weekends with appropriate build-ups and tapers.
-The schedule addresses all days of the week over the 7-month period from May thru November utilizing 5 to 6 running days per week, although in the past some participants have managed with a 4-day per week schedule, with guidance from the coaches.
-The coaches will adjust the training schedule for individual participants as requested.
+The training schedule will accommodate multiple marathon weekends with appropriate build-ups and typical 3-week tapers.
+The schedule addresses all days of the week over the 7-month period from May thru November utilizing 5 to 6 running days per week, although in the past some participants have managed with a 4-day per week schedule, with guidance from the Program Director.
+The Program Director will adjust the training schedule for individual participants as requested.

 Each pace group will be provided with six different training paces to be used on assigned training days.
-The various paces will be designed to improve endurance, lactate threshold and oxygen efficiency – all critical components to achieve best marathon performance.
-Three training days per week are specifically dedicated to (1) group long run endurance training on Saturdays, (2) group speed workout training on Tuesdays and (3) tempo marathon pace training on Thursdays.
+The various paces will be designed to improve endurance, lactate threshold and oxygen efficiency – all critical components to best marathon performance.
+Three training days per week are specifically dedicated to: group long run endurance training on Saturdays, group speed workout training (typically at a track) for lactate threshold training and oxygenation on Tuesdays, and tempo marathon pace or high-intensity training on Thursdays (often done individually or in informal groups arranged by participants).

-The Saturday morning group long runs typically start at 6:30 AM, often from Bethesda, using primarily the Capital Crescent Trail, Rock Creek Trail or the C&O Canal Towpath.
-The long runs typically buildup to four 20-mile runs before reaching a 3-week marathon taper.
-Tuesday evenings are speed training days, typically run at a designated track such as Montgomery College or Winston Churchill High School, starting at 6:30 PM.
-The Thursday tempo runs are normally organized by individual runners with help from the coaches and typically include marathon paced miles.
+The Saturday morning group long runs typically start at 6:30 AM, often from Bethesda, using primarily the Capital Crescent Trail, Rock Creek Trail, closed sections of Beach Drive and, on occasion, the C&O Canal Towpath.
+Participants are required to carry hydration on every long run.
+The program will provide water refill opportunities approximately every 5 miles.
+The long runs typically buildup to four 20-mile runs for each marathon weekend along with a 3-week marathon taper.
+The Tuesday evening track workouts are speed training days, typically run at the Montgomery College (Rockville) track starting at 6:30 PM.

-The May portion of the program will be informal and will build up to the heart of the training program, starting in June and running through November.
-This informal part of the schedule has been added to assist participants in “catching up” their training to ease into the typical first XMP long run of 14-miles in early June.
+The May portion of the program will be more informal and will build up to the heart of the training program starting in June.
+This part of the schedule has been added to assist participants in “catching up” their training to ease into the typical first XMP long run of 14-miles in early June.
+As registration continues, the month of May will be used by the coaches to set up informal pace groups.

 Orientation:

-Location: Montgomery College – Room PE209.
+Location: Montgomery College – Room TBD.
 See campus map.

 Harold was a participant in the first year of the XMP program in 2002 and has coached in the program since 2003.
-He is RRCA certified (Level II).
-Harold has run 35 plus marathons.
-This is his 12th year directing the program.
+He became the Program Director in 2011.
+Harold is an RRCA-certified (Level II) coach and has run 35 plus marathons.
+As a senior runner and coach, he has served as a motivating force to most all who know him.

 Co-Director: Brad Stewart

 Brad has trained with XMP each year since 2013 and began coaching with the program in 2016.
-He is RRCA certified (Level II).
-In addition to coaching, Brad has served as a member of the MCRRC Board of Directors, including as Chair of the Board and President of the Club from 2018 into 2023.
+He became Co-Director in 2023.
+Brad is an RRCA-certified (Level II) coach.
+In addition to coaching, he has served as a member of the MCRRC Board of Directors, including President, from 2018 into 2023.

 Please Note